-All reagents should be stored at 2-8°C, and should not be used beyond the expiration date on the label.
+All reagents should be stored at 2-8°C and should not be used beyond the expiration date on the label.
 Once opened, microtitration strips may be stored at 2-8°C until the expiration date on the label, provided that desiccated conditions are maintained.
 Unused strips should be returned to their original foil pouch along with the sachet of desiccant.
-Opened pouches should be securely resealed by folding over the open end and securing it with adhesive tape.
+Secure open foil pouch using zip top before storage.